CAREER: A Foundation Model for Labor Sequence Data: Introduction

 \section{Introduction}

-A variety of economic analyses rely on models for predicting an individual's future occupations.
-These models are crucial for estimating important economic quantities, such as gender or racial differences in unemployment \citep{hall_turnover_1972,fairlie1999emergence}; they underpin causal analyses and decompositions that rely on simulating counterfactual occupations for individuals \citep{brown_incorporating_1980,schubert_employer_2021}; and they inform policy, by forecasting occupations with rising or declining market shares.
+In labor economics, many analyses rely on models for predicting an individual's future occupations.
+These models are crucial for estimating important economic quantities, such as gender or racial differences in unemployment \citep{hall_turnover_1972,fairlie1999emergence}; they underpin causal analyses and decompositions that rely on simulating counterfactual occupations for individuals \citep{brown_incorporating_1980,schubert_employer_2021}; and they also inform policy, by forecasting occupations with rising or declining market shares.
+More accurate predictive models opens the door to more reliable estimates of these important quantities.

-To fit the predictive models, these analyses frequently make use of longitudinal surveys that follow a cohort of individuals during their working career.
-Such surveys have been carefully constructed to represent national demographics, ensuring that the economic analyses can generalize to larger populations.
-But these datasets are also small, usually containing only thousands of workers, because maintaining them requires regularly interviewing each individual.
-Consequently, the models that economists generally fit involve a limited set of occupational categories and features.
-These models are typically log-linear and depend on history only through the most recent occupation \citep{hall_turnover_1972} or a few summary statistics about the past \citep{blau_labor_1999}.
+In this paper we develop a representation-learning method---a transformer adapted for modeling jobs---for building such predictive models of occupation.
+Our model is first fit to large-scale, passively-collected resume data and then fine-tuned to more curated economics datasets, which are carefully collected for unbiased generalization to the larger population.
+The representation it learns is effective both for predicting job trajectories and for conditioning in downstream economic analyses.

-In recent years, however, much larger datasets of online resumes have also become available.
-These datasets provide occupation sequences of many more individuals than administrative surveys, expanding the scope of possible economic analyses and insights that can be obtained from worker data.
-However, standard econometric models, which were developed to predict among only a handful of occupational states on small datasets, cannot capture the complex patterns embedded in these large datasets.
-Further, occupation sequences from resumes are imputed from short descriptions, a process that inevitably introduces more noise and errors than building administrative datasets from detailed questionnaires.
-Finally, resume datasets are not carefully curated to ensure that they are representative of the general population.
-Although these datasets certainly contain valuable information, it is difficult to assess whether the results obtained from analyzing them are representative.
+In the past, labor economics analyses only involved fitting predictive models to small datasets, specifically longitudinal surveys that follow a cohort of individuals during their working career \citep{psid,nlsy}.
+Such surveys have been carefully collected to represent national demographics, ensuring that the economic analyses can generalize, but they are also very small, usually containing only thousands of workers.
+As a consequence, prior models of occupation trajectories have been based on very simple sequential assumptions, such as where a worker's next occupation depends only on their most recent occupation \citep{hall_turnover_1972} or a few summary statistics about their past \citep{blau_labor_1999}. ~\looseness=-1